Ross Kemp meets ex-Neverland trainers in ITV’s Searching For Michael Jackson’s Zoo

 Bubbles is still alive and now lives with a group of other chimpanzees at the sanctuary, the Center for Great Apes, in Florida.

-The episode will air on ITV on 27 April at 9pm and will be available to watch on ITV Hub shortly after it is first broadcast.
+The episode aired on ITV on 27 April and is available to watch on ITV Hub following its first broadcast.